jubelcassio/ImageProcessing/README.md

 `--mode=[mode]` The color mode to use when saving the image (RGB, RGBA, CMYK, ...)
 If the mode of the original image is not supported by the given format it will be saved in RGB or RGBA, depending on the image type.
 `--save_folder=[folder]` The directory where the images will be saved.
 `-optimize` If passed, the resulting images will be optimized for a smaller file size.
 Only works for jpg and png images.
+`--background` The color to use when saving a image with a mode that has alpha channel to a image mode that does NOT have alpha channel.
+The transparent area on the original image will be filled with the given color.

 * **invert**: Invert the colors of the image.